dstpierre/lcsk/readme.md

 * username:* anything (i.e: Dominic)
 * password:* either the admin or agent password.

-You can have an unlimited number of agent, they'll all have the same password and uses different name.
+You can have an unlimited number of agent, they'll all have the same password and uses different names.

 View a demo
 ----------------